Scoring and Metrics

 - Required: 2 or more tasks in

-list - Same scorer applied to each task individually
+task_nameslist - Same scorer applied to each task individually

 - Result: Aggregated score across all tasks